tmeasday/meteor-presence/README.md

 ## Usage

-The user's online state can be tracked via the `Meteor.presences` collection, referenced by `userId`
+The user's online state can be tracked via the `Presences` collection, referenced by `userId`

 NOTE: The package doesn't publish the presences by default, you'll need to do something like:
 ```js